omega-800/ost-vpn-proposal/main.typ

 = Argumentation

-Universities can play an exemplary role by using and contributing to @foss through advisory, analytical, and evaluative activities.
+Universities can play an exemplary role by using and contributing to #g("FOSS") through advisory, analytical, and evaluative activities.
 They possess unique forms of expertise and a degree of independence that can add significant value.
 These activities can indeed foster learning and improvement in the spirit of the